josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

 # Home Assistant Omnik solar sensor component
+> Note: This is a continuation of the archived work of https://github.com/heinoldenhuis/home_assistant_omnik_solar.
+For now, only manual install and install via custom repositories option in HACS

 The Omnik solar sensor component will retrieve data from an Omnik solar inverter.
 The values will be presented as sensors (or attributes of sensors) in [Home Assistant](https://home-assistant.io/).

 > Note: Currently the Omnik Portal is not supported anymore.
-It seems that the Omnik Portal API is not operational anymore.
+Omnik went bankrupt and the Omnik Portal API is not operational anymore.
-Currently I do not see a solution to retrieve the data from the Omnik Portal website.
+You could consider moving to [OmnikPortal.net](https://omnikportal.net/), but I currently have no intention of supporting that portal.

 > Note: Your Omnik inverter must support http calls which is used to retrieve data responses.
 Some users indicated that their inverter not works and therefore no responses are received.